 Advanced welding processes such as pulsed MIG and , a modified short-circuit MIG process from Miller Electric Mfg.
-Co., offer consistent weld quality and increased productivity thanks to travel speeds that are three to four times those of stick or TIG.
+LLC, offer consistent weld quality and increased productivity thanks to travel speeds that are three to four times those of stick or TIG.
 These advanced wire processes are commonly used in the fabrication shop, and are now available in machines designed to meet the demands of jobsite and field applications.

 Pulsed MIG offers benefits of better fusion and fill at the toes of the weld, higher travel speeds and deposition rates, and shorter changeover time, since the same wire and gas can be used with modified short-circuit MIG processes.

 Keep in mind the importance of operator training when making these changes and note that a new process may require recertification of new welding procedures.